cister-labs/uppex/README.md

 ```

-## Using a simple example
+## Examples

-You can find a simple example in `examples/simple`.
+You can find a simple example in folder [examples/simple](./examples/simple) to illustrate the usage of annotations.
 It includes a minimalistic Uppaal file, a simple Excel file, and a script `runuppaal.command` to call Uppx and Uppaal.
 This example includes both __annotation__ and __XML__ blocks; the former are in sheets whose name starts in `@`, and the latter are in sheets whose name is surrounded by angular brackets `<>`.

 To run the simple example, first build the fat jar (`sbt assembly`).
 Then, using the command line in the folder of the example, type `sh runuppaal.command`.

+---

+A variation of this example can be found in folder [examples/simple-with-conf](./examples/simple-with-conf) that further illustrates how to apply __multiple configurations__, using the special sheet named `@Configurations`.